pdidev/tutorial/README.md

 * Restrict the selection to the non-ghost part of the array in memory (excluding one element on each side).
   You should be able to match the expected output described in `ex7.h5dump`.
-  You can easily check if the files are the same by:
+  You can easily check if the files are the same by running:
 ```bash
   diff ex7.h5dump <(h5dump ex7-data0x0.h5)
 ```